radiuso/reacter/README.md

 > npm install --global nodemon

-## Run
+## Use in development

-to start the client development server
+start the client side (react app)
 > npm start

-to run the node server
+run the node server (api)
 > npm run start-server

+## Use in production

+create the build static files
+> npm run build

+run the server